 Before we begin

 This study is about a single, verifiable fact: the Hebrew Bible was edited after it was written.
 Not copied with occasional errors – edited.
 Deliberately.
 Theologically.
-By scribes who believed they were improving the text, protecting Yhwh's honour, or aligning older traditions with newer theological commitments.
+By scribes who believed they were improving the text, protecting Yhwh's honor, or making older texts match what they now believed.

 This is not a fringe claim.
-It is the foundation of an entire academic discipline – textual criticism – which has been practiced by Jewish, Catholic, and Protestant scholars for over two centuries.
+It is the foundation of an entire academic discipline – textual criticism, the study of how ancient texts were copied and changed over time – which has been practiced by Jewish, Catholic, and Protestant scholars for over two centuries.
 The evidence comes from manuscripts, ancient translations, the Dead Sea Scrolls, and Jewish tradition itself.

 The Bible warns about itself